scg-wedo/code_problems/java/problem1.md

 1. **Create a Spring Boot Project:**

-- Use Spring Initializr to create a new Spring Boot project.
+- Use Spring Initialize to create a new Spring Boot project.
 - Select dependencies: Spring Web, Spring Data JPA, H2 Database (or MySQL), Spring Boot DevTools.

 2. **Create an Entity for Book:**